cfdemons/cs-luma-archer/tutorial.md

 RESU_COUPLING/*/LEFT/output_*/hdf_R0N0.h5
 ```

-In order to visualise this in ParaView, it can be converted to VTK format:
+In order to visualise this in ParaView, it needs to be converted to VTK format:

 ```
 cd RESU_COUPLING/*/LEFT/output_*